thomasDACHPC/ci-cd-guide/readme.md

 ##
 ## FluxCD
 ## Jenkins
+Jenkins is an open-source automation server that is widely used for continuous integration (CI) and continuous delivery (CD) in software development.
+It helps automate parts of the software development process related to building, testing, and deploying applications, which leads to more efficient and reliable workflows.
-To install Jenkins in your Kubernetes cluster follow sections [Kubernetes Jenkins Deployment](https://www.jenkins.io/doc/book/installing/kubernetes/#kubernetes-jenkins-deployment) and [Post-installation setup wizard](https://www.jenkins.io/doc/book/installing/kubernetes/#kubernetes-jenkins-deployment) of the official jenkins handbook.
+To install Jenkins in your Kubernetes cluster follow sections [Kubernetes Jenkins Deployment](https://www.jenkins.io/doc/book/installing/kubernetes/#kubernetes-jenkins-deployment) and [Post-installation setup wizard](https://www.jenkins.io/doc/book/installing/kubernetes/#kubernetes-jenkins-deployment) of the official Jenkins handbook.